 Will I lose power when my panels aren’t producing?

 The short answer for this is no. Being “grid-tied” means that absolutely nothing is changing in terms of electrical service and reliability.
 Your energy provider is putting electricity into your home the same way that it always has.
 What’s changed is that you are now putting electricity back into the grid.
 We design our systems to put the same amount in as you take out, resulting in a $0 net bill from your utility company.
+Click to learn more about what happens when your solar panels aren’t producing.

 What are my payment options?